Café World

+History

 In celebration of the first anniversary, players were challenged to complete a "One Year Anniversary Party" order with five new cookbook recipes.
 Players who successfully completed the order were entered for a chance to win a trip for two to New York City.

 Following the Japan earthquake in March 2011, Zynga re-released several Japanese-themed decorations to Café World in order to benefit Japan's Save the Children Earthquake Emergency Fund.

 To celebrate the second anniversary, players were challenged to complete a goal series to prepare a feast for British Royals.
 Players who successfully completed the goal series were entered for a chance to win a trip to Britain.

 In 2012, the game attracted approximately 2.6 million monthly active users.
 It was a freemium game, meaning there is no cost to play, but players had the option of purchasing premium content.

-Zynga announced on 23 May 2014, that it would be closing the game on 22 July 2014.
-On July 23, 2014, Café World was completely removed from Facebook.
+Zynga announced on May 23, 2014, that it would be closing the game on July 22.
+On July 23, Café World was completely removed from Facebook.